Reid04278/group3-project3/README.md

-# Group3-Project3
+# Global Food Price Changes

 ## Comparing food cost prices overtime internationally

-This project is an example on how to take data and visualize it using the following:
+This project is an example on how to take raw data ,clean it ,and visualize it into easy to understand charts by doing the following:
+* Downloaded orginal data via www.kaggle.com as csv files

-* Collect and clean data using Python
+* Cleaned data using Python
 * Put data into data frames using Pandas
-* Import cleaned data from python to SQL data base using Pgadmin
+* Import Cleaned data from python to SQL data base using Pgadmin
 * Use flask api with JavaScript to create visualizations

 ## Built with